ericsonga/APCSAReview/_sources/Tests/test2nt.rst

    :feedback_d: II and III both correctly add the values in the specified row.
    :feedback_e: II and III are correct, but I adds every value in the matrix, not just the specified row.

-   You are trying to write a method ``sumRow`` that finds the sum of the values in a specified row of a 2-D matrix.
+   You are trying to write a method ``sumRow`` that finds the sum of the values in a specified row of a symmetrical 2-D matrix.
 Which of the following code segments could replace ``/* to be determined */`` to make the code work correctly?

    .. code-block:: java